Godwhitelight/FontRenderer/README.md

 # FontRenderer
 A simple Font renderer for MCP. need to credit me.

+FEEL FREE TO STAR ME.
+WORKED HARD ON THIS PROJECT.

 __How to add__:
   - Change all the package names to your own.
   - In FontRenderer.java line 31 Change the location to your own folder.